-Scientific Nome of Dest

 Scientific Name of Pest

 Common Name of Pest

 Pest List

 Name of Reviewer

-Nume of Keviewer

 Survey Method Reviewer

 ID Method Reviewer

-Data Darrian Completed

 Date Review Completed

-Recommendation/Conclusion

 Recommendation/Conclusion

 This questionnaire will be for pests that have passed the Pre-assessment and have gone through the AHP model.
 It will assess the availability of survey and diagnostic methods and capacity.
 CPHST will conduct literature reviews and work with NIS and the domestic identifiers to answer these questions.
 A pest must "pass" all three sections to remain on the final AHP list.